dominikpanzer/cacamber-BDD-for-ABAP/README.md

 This part of the document describes the public methods of Cacamber.
 To get startet, your local test class needs to inherit from `ZCL_CACAMBER`.

+ZCL_CACAMBER as your superclass provides the following public methods.

-### Features
+### FEATURE
-The `feature` method can optionall be used to structure your test cases in a domain-centric way.
+The `FEATURE` method is optional and can be used to structure your test cases in a domain-centric way.
 Usually one test class will represents one feature, e.g. "discount calculation".
-The method has to be used in the `SETUP` of your test class.
+This method has to be used in the `SETUP` of your test class.

 Parameters:
 * `FEATURE` - the name of your feature, max.
 255 characters long